Free Daily & Weekly Downloads

 - Can identify and describe important community landmarks

-This activity will be conducted over a span of two weeks and will involve a combination of classroom discussions, hands-on activities, and field trips.
+This activity will be conducted over a series of lessons to ensure a comprehensive understanding of the topic.
+It will involve a combination of class discussions, hands-on activities, and visual aids.

 - Books about community and neighborhood